otaviof/vault-handler/README.md

   `/secret/data`, while in V1 API it would be directly `/secret`;
 - `name.data.name`: file name;
 - `name.data.extension`: file extension;
-- `name.data.unzip`: file contents is GZIP, needs to be decompressed;
+- `name.data.zip`: file contents is GZIP, needs to be compressed/decompressed;
 - `name.data.nameAsSubPath`: employ name as final part of the Vault path `name.path`;

 ### File Naming Convention